 This article was published on Hipmunk's Tailwind blog by The Hipmunk on January 12th.

-Once you have secured your travel plans, possibly through a respectable agent such as a travel agent in Raleigh, there is still more planning to do.
+Once you have decided to visit Raleigh, North Carolina, there is still more planning to do.
 There are common checklists that individuals have utilized over the years, however with the changing times there are some items and situations that may not be properly accounted for.
 Below are a few items and protocols that are essential for the new-age traveler.

 There are common travel documents that you should carry with you for travel period, but especially if you are traveling internationally.
 The most common documents include:

 TIn the case that you lose these documents or any of your traveling material, you should carry at least two copies and store them in a safe location.
 A few other items that you should store copies of would be:

 With the various outbreaks that are occurring across the world, it is important that you are properly vaccinated against any possible illnesses.
 Be sure to check with your doctor before travel to not only make sure that your shots are up to date, but that you have all the right vaccinations against any sickness that you may encounter while on your trip; certain areas are more susceptible to specific illnesses.

 Though this may seem more like a travel amenity, having a proper money stash can be critical in high crime areas.
 There are a number of different money stash options that you can choose from, such as fanny packs, money belts and neck wallets.
 Whichever you choose, make sure that you keep it on your person at all times and hidden away when you are at your resting location.
 You also should not carry all of your money on you at one time; it is suggested that you have several different money stashes amongst your belongings, so that in the case that you lose some, you will not be left high and dry.